ayktldg/favorite-cmd-commands/README.md

 ## ls

 `ls` lists the contents of the current directory.
-It can be used with -a flag when it is wanted to list hidden files.
+It can be used with a -a flag when it is wanted to list hidden files.

 ```bash
 ls